practicalli/clojure/clojure-tools/configure/deps-edn-aliases.md

    }
 ```

-Arguments can be over-ridden on the command line, e.g. `clojure -X:project/new :template app :name practicalli/simple-appplication`
+Arguments can be over-ridden on the command line, e.g. `clojure -X:project/new :template app :name practicalli/simple-application`

-`:ns-default` can also be used to qualify the function that will be executed in an alias.  `:ns-defaul` is especially useful when there are several functions that could be called from the specific namespace.
+`:ns-default` can also be used to qualify the function that will be executed in an alias.  `:ns-default` is especially useful when there are several functions that could be called from the specific namespace.

 The command line can over-ride the `:exec-fn` function configuration, allowing for a default configuration that can be easily over-ridden.